-With Intel looking as a big threat to the Ryzen 5000 series CPUs, AMD could do nothing except release some more processors but now with lower prices to regain their CPU market back.
-While it did not win over the Alder Lake CPUs, AMD did provide better value for money by launching new CPUs for a lower price as well as cutting the prices of the older processors.
+Currently, Intel looks like a big threat to AMD with its Alder Lake processors.
+Therefore, AMD could do nothing except release some more processors in Ryzen 5000 family but now with lower prices to regain their CPU market back.
+While it did not win over the Alder Lake CPUs, AMD did provide better value for money by launching new CPUs for a lower price as well as cutting the prices of the older chips.

 Here, we are specifically talking about the Ryzen 7 5800X and the all-new Ryzen 7 5700X.
-If you are not able to decide between the two for your gaming or productivity build, here I am going to list out the similarities and differences that should clear any doubts you may have right now.
+If you are not able to decide between the two for your gaming or productivity build, this post discusses the similarities and differences that should clear any doubts you may have right now.

 The first batch of Ryzen 5000 series CPUs was launched on 5th November 2020.
-This list included the Ryzen 7 5800X which was at that time the fastest gaming processor beating all the previous Ryzen as well as Intel’s 10th gen CPUs.
+This list included the Ryzen 7 5800X which was the fastest gaming processor beating all the previous Ryzen and Intel’s 10th gen CPUs at its launch date.

 The initial price that AMD set up for this CPU was $449 which was comparatively more than its predecessor Ryzen 3800X but at the same time, it gave a significantly higher performance that no CPU was able to outperform for this price.